ibm-cloud-docs/containers/cs_health.md

    </tr>
  <tr>
      <td>`Critical`</td>
      <td>The Kubernetes master cannot be reached or all worker nodes in the cluster are down.
 If you enabled {{site.data.keyword.keymanagementservicelong_notm}} in your cluster, the {{site.data.keyword.keymanagementserviceshort}} container might fail to encrypt or decrypt your cluster secrets.
-If so, you can view an error with more information when you run `kubectl get secrets`.</td>
+If so, you can view an error with more information when you run `{[kubectl]} get secrets`.</td>
     </tr>
    <tr>
      <td>`Delete failed`</td>